 About the Campaign

-We won a scheme that allowed undocumented people who came as students between 2005 & 2010 to apply for a legal status.
+Over the years, we won the right for undocumented people who previously held a work permit to apply for a new one and we won a scheme that allowed undocumented people who came as students between 2005 & 2010 to apply for a legal status.
 Over 3,000 people got their status through this scheme.

 After the Regularisation Scheme opened in January 2022, JFU, MRCI staff and volunteers worked hard to get the word out and ensure as many undocumented people as possible heard about the scheme and applied.

 Thousands of people have now a secure immigration status and can live normal lives in their home here in Ireland.

 JFU is made up of over 3,000 undocumented migrants and is growing daily.
 The JFU strategy group meets regularly and, with the support of MRCI, plans actions and develops campaign strategies.